 Restrictions upon the purchase or possession of weapons for Self-Defense by a Citizen are confined to those appearing on the Board of Records list of persons who have committed a crime of violence to persons or property.
 The purchaser of a weapon of Self-Defense shall not be prevented from taking possession for more than forty-eight hours after conclusion of the sale.
-Any taxes levied upon the purchase of weapons for Self-Defense or upon persons offering these weapons for sale must equal to those charged for other goods and services.
-No additional, discriminatory taxes may be levied.
+Any taxes levied upon the purchase of weapons for Self-Defense must equal to those charged for other goods and services.
+No additional taxes may be levied.

 This right shall not be infringed by a government, unless that government assumes responsibility for payment of all damages for any loss and destruction of property, injuries, ongoing medical care, and death to victims of criminal acts on their property or place of business.

-If a government fails to fully compensate any victim within twelve months of commission of these criminal acts, then all laws in that jurisdiction infringing upon this right to Self Defense shall be null and void, and may not be reinstated for a minimum of five years.
+If a government fails to fully compensate any victim within twelve months of commission of these criminal acts, then all laws in that jurisdiction infringing upon this right to Self Defense shall be null and void, and may not be reinstated for a minimum of ten years.